eric-m-holub/captive-portal/README.md

 Malicious captive portal to steal credentials and spy on user traffic
 ![portal](lockportal_login.png)

+## Warning
+This repo is provided for educational purposes only.
+Specifically, to demonstrate how easy it is to setup a malicious Wi-Fi network.
+Stealing people's personal info without their consent is ILLEGAL and carries with it penalties under law.
+I am not responsible for damages caused by using this software.
+You've been warned.

 ## Setup
 This repo is intended for Kali Linux.
 Clone it into /var/www/ with: